sealenn/SimpleNoclip/README.md

 # boolclip
+---
---- simple noclip that you can edit for ur needs and add to own projects.
+simple noclip that you can edit for ur needs and add to own projects owo